Treatment for headaches

 Other symptoms of cluster headaches include:

-- Redness, swelling, watering in the eye on the side of the pain
+- Redness, swelling, and watering in the eye on the side of the pain

 - Stuffy, blocked, or runny nose on the pain side